f4ruq/PROJECT-510/README.md

 ## What's New

 - Graphical User Interface (GUI) added using Dear ImGui with SDL2 and OpenGL2
-- Message history is displayed in real-time using scrollable windows
+- Message history is displayed in windows
 - Input/output is fully GUI-driven, terminal interaction not required anymore
 - Background threads handle all socket communication independently
 - OpenGL2 backend ensures compatibility on macOS and legacy systems